liuxinren456852/lag/lastools-patched/bin/las2las_README.txt

 keeps all points whose scan angle is between -15 and 15, and stores them to a corresponding LAS file called *_1.las (an added '_1' in the name).

->> las2las -i in.las -o out.las -clip 630250 4834500 630500 4834750
+>> las2las -i in.las -o out.las -keep_xy 630250 4834500 630500 4834750

-clips points of in.las whose double-precision coordinates fall outside the box (630250,4834500) to (630500,4834750) and stores surviving points to out.las.
+keeps only points of in.las whose double-precision coordinates fall inside the rectangle (630250,4834500) to (630500,4834750) and stores these points to out.las.

->> las2las -lof file_list.txt -merged -o out.laz -clip_circle 630000 4850000 100
+>> las2las -lof file_list.txt -merged -o out.laz -keep_circle 630000 4850000 100

-clips points of all files listed in the list of files file_list.txt whose double-precision coordinates fall into the circle centered at 630000 4850000 with radius 100 and stores surviving points compressed to out.laz.
+keeps only those points from all files listed in the list of files file_list.txt whose double-precision coordinates fall into the circle centered at 630000 4850000 with radius 100 and stores these points compressed to out.laz.

->> las2las -i in.las -o out.las -clip_z 10 100
+>> las2las -i in.las -o out.las -keep_z 10 100

-clips points of in.las whose double-precision elevations falls outside the range 10 to 100 and stores surviving points to out.las.
+keeps points of in.las whose double-precision elevations falls inside the range 10 to 100 and stores these points to out.las.

 >> las2las -i in.las -o out.laz -drop_return 1